arthurbabey/DeepMovieRecommender/README.md

 # DeepMovieRecommender
-This repository contains the code and dasaset (MovieLens-100k) to perform a graph based matrix completion in order to predict movie ratings.
-The method and the code are based on Van der Berg et al. work, source code can be found at [Github repo](https://www.github.com/riannevdberg/gc-mc).
+This repository contains the code and dasaset (MovieLens-100k) to perform a graph convolutional matrix completion in order to predict movie ratings.
+The method and the code are based on Van der Berg et al. work, the source code can be found here: `[Github repository](https://www.github.com/riannevdberg/gc-mc).`

  # How to run the code

  First you will need to install the external libraries listed below.
  To obtain extended features by scrapping you can run the get_imdb_id.ipynb notebook.
  Then to load the data, visualize them, build features matrix and train the model you can run the movielens.ipynb notebook.